vmware-archive/kube-prod-runtime/docs/kubeapps-on-bkpr.md

 _Please replace the placeholder string `[YOUR-BKPR-ZONE]` in the above command with the DNS zone configured while setting up BKPR in you Kubernetes cluster._

+However, if you not would like the dashboard to be accessible externally over the Internet, please disable the Ingress support while installing the chart and follow the post-install instructions to access the dashboard using a proxy connection to the cluster.

+The chart parameter `mongodb.metrics.enabled=true` in the above command, enables the Prometheus exporter for MongoDB in the Kubeapps chart.

+> **Tip**:
+>
+> When installing applications to your cluster, remember to enable Prometheus exporters in applications that support them.
+The exported instrumentation data will be automatically scrapped by the Prometheus server installed in the cluster by BKPR and will provide useful insights into the clusters performance.

 ## Step 4: Generate a access token

 The Kubeapps dashboard will prompt you to provide a access token before allowing you to make any changes to the Kubernetes cluster.
 For the purpose of this guide we will generate a super-user access token using the commands listed below.
-But for production clusters you would like to exercise some restrictions.
-Check out the [Access Control in Kubeapps](https://github.com/kubeapps/kubeapps/blob/master/docs/user/access-control.md) document to learn more.
+Check out the [Access Control in Kubeapps](https://github.com/kubeapps/kubeapps/blob/master/docs/user/access-control.md) document to learn about specifying access privileges for users of the dashboard.

 ![Kubeapps Login](images/kubeapps-login.png)